jschrier/blog/_posts/2025-01-07-Laser-Cutter-Chemistry.md

 - CO2 IR lasers (~10,000 nm) are pretty common; local hackerspace has an [80W Trotec Speedy 300](https://wiki.fatcatfablab.org/wiki/Laser_Cutting)
 - More recently higher power fiber (NIR 1064 nm) and diode (visible blue, 455 nm) based machines have become available.
 One particularly nice one is the [XTool F1 Ultra](https://www.xtool.com/products/xtool-f1-ultra-20w-fiber-diode-dual-laser-engraver) which has 20W on both of these wavelengths.
 Also neat is that the laser is moved by galvanometer, potentially allowing us to have higher resolution patterning.

-(I learned about the F1 Ultra from a recent description of [how to make surface mount PCBs on the laser](https://github.com/sphawes/fiber-laser-pcb-fab) corresponding [youtube video](https://www.youtube.com/watch?v=wAiGCyZZq6w))
+**Backstory:** I learned about the F1 Ultra from a recent description of [how to make surface mount PCBs on the laser](https://github.com/sphawes/fiber-laser-pcb-fab) corresponding [youtube video](https://www.youtube.com/watch?v=wAiGCyZZq6w)

 # Relevant Review Articles